 Besides gaining a tremendous academic boost, the students benefit from the numerous opportunities open to them at their American host schools to engage in campus life through extracurricular activities and a wide range of clubs and societies.
 Of note as well, most students make new friendships and professional relationships to add to their networks of global contacts.

 Third-year engineering student Mohammed Yehia found his courses at Indiana University-Purdue University in Indianapolis (IUPUI), especially a course requiring students to create a race car, to be stimulating.
 Outside the classroom, he discovered ways to apply his knowledge of mechanical and electrical engineering by participating in a variety of extracurricular activities.
 He also served as the international student representative for IUPUI’s Egyptian Students Association.

 For four business administration majors enrolled in a joint program at Cairo University-Georgia State University program, the process of adjusting to academics on the GSU campus was relatively seamless, allowing them time to deepen their academic experience while exploring non-academic opportunities.

-“When I’m back home, I’ll make sure to deliver the knowledge and experience I gained to both my collegues at Cairo University who might be interested to travel and also to my HEI collegues who will be travelling for their studies in the following semesters,” enthused Ahmed Maged, a student in the joint Cairo-GSU program.
+“When I’m back home, I’ll make sure to deliver the knowledge and experience I gained to both my colleagues at Cairo University who might be interested to travel and also to my HEI colleagues who will be travelling for their studies in the following semesters,” enthused Ahmed Maged, a student in the joint Cairo-GSU program.